A Detailed Guide to Get Your Site Running Optimally

 E. Have an SSL Certificate installed on your website

 An SSL certificate is a digital certificate that authenticates your website's identity and enables an encrypted connection.
+When not installed, your WordPress site is not secure.
 When installed, it activates the https protocol that prompts a secure connection between your web server and the browser.

 This encryption protects information communicated from the visitor browser to your website.
 E.g. when they enter a password to login or enter credit card numbers to purchase.
 An SSL certificate turns this information into an unbreakable cryptographic code third parties can't read.